shirish57/SNP_Filter/README.md

 Suiside Belt

-Since our matching algorithm workds via tokenized key word matching, such that it can't work well on Multiple Nouns For example, it will be hard to filter out a twitter that contains the object _Suicide Belt_.
+Since our matching algorithm workds via  key word matching in a 1-gram model, such that it can't work well on Multiple Nouns.
+For example, it will be hard to filter out a twitter that contains the object _Suicide Belt_.
+The problem happens because when we break down the sencenten, the smallest unit after dividing is a token made up of one word, such as embasy, isis, division etc. In the meantime, the tags sets are also made up of single word, such as terrorism, isis, threaten.